Alignment Allowed: No Structured (neutral and chaotic alignments only)

 A Protector may parry for his protectorate.
 A Protector must be within 5' of his protectorate in order to parry.
 Like in the description above, the Protector is enabled to make a parrying roll to deflect an attacker's blow.
 However, even if the parrying roll fails and the attack is successful, the Protector can still chose to take the damage aimed at his protectorate.

 Severing Ties to a Protectorate: There are cruel people of power who would abuse a Protector perhaps by seeing them as merely disposable cannon fodder for their own power or by simply taking unnecessary risks because the Protector will bear the brunt of the consequences.
 If a Protector is ill treated by the one he has sworn to protect, he may sever his ties with that person.
 This is a grave decision to make and does not come lightly for a Protector.
 Note that a Protector must have a good reason to leave the one he has sworn to protect and he cannot leave before having tried to convince his Protectorate of the error of his ways.
 But sometimes there is no other choice.
-If this occurs, the Protector must purge himself of the evil and selfish ways of his former master - he can then chose a new Protectorate after 1 month has passed.
+If this occurs, the Protector must purge himself of the evil and selfish ways of his former charge through prayer and meditation.
+Once completed, he/she can then chose a new Protectorate after one month has passed.
 (Note: The purge requirement is not a reflection of the Protector's moral character, but instead is done to prepare the Protector's mind for the job of protecting someone new).

 Activation and Use of Spiritual Powers: Protectors have access to most of their Spiritual Powers at first level as detailed in the Book of Spiritual Powers.
 Protectors’ powers are fueled by Spiritual Points and require a successful Faith Check to invoke.